Names of Bengal: South Bengal

 South Bengal (দক্ষিণবঙ্গ) is a term used for the southwestern part of Bangladesh and the southern part of West Bengal.
 The Bangladesh part includes the Khulna, Faridpur, and Barisal Divisions.
 The Bay of Bengal is located at the end of the southern part of Bangladesh.
 The West Bengal part includes 12 districts in the southern part of West Bengal; Kolkata, Howrah, Hooghly, Burdwan, East Midnapur, West Midnapur, Purulia, Bankura, Birbhum, Nadia, South 24 Parganas and North 24 Parganas.

 West Bengal

 West Bengal (পশ্চিমবঙ্গ) comprises roughly one-third of the ethno-linguistic region of Bengal.
 When India gained independence in 1947, Bengal was partitioned along religious lines.
 The western part went to the Dominion of India (and was named West Bengal).

 Hilly Bengal

 Hilly Bengal (Bengali: পার্বত্যবঙ্গ) is a term used for the southeastern parts of Bangladesh and parts of northern Myanmar.
-The Bangladesh part consists of Rangamati, Khagrachari and Bandarban, while the Myanmar part consists of 14 districts in the Northern part of Rakhine (Arakan/Rohang): Maungdaw, Buthidaung, Kyaukpyu, Ponnagyan, Rathedaung, Sittwe, Pauktaw, Mrauk-U, Minbya, Myabon, Ann, Kyaukpyu, Rambree and Munaung.
+The Bangladesh part consists of Rangamati, Khagrachari and Bandarban which is also known as the Chittagong hill tracts, while the Myanmar part consists of 14 districts in the Northern part of Rakhine (Arakan/Rohang): Maungdaw, Buthidaung, Kyaukpyu, Ponnagyan, Rathedaung, Sittwe, Pauktaw, Mrauk-U, Minbya, Myabon, Ann, Kyaukpyu, Rambree and Munaung.